GueroudjiAmal/MofkaDask/README.md

 It can be done using command line:
 `bedrock na+sm -c config.json`
-This will create a ssg file called "mofka.ssg" here.
+This will create a group file called "mofka.json" here.

 ## Launch the Dask scheduler with the Mofka plugin:

-`dask scheduler --scheduler-file=scheduler.json --preload plugins/MofkaSchedulerPlugin.py --mofka-protocol=na+sm --ssg-file=mofka.ssg`
+`dask scheduler --scheduler-file=scheduler.json --preload plugins/MofkaSchedulerPlugin.py --mofka-protocol=na+sm --group-file=mofka.json`

 Connection information of the Dask scheduler will be written into `scheduler.json`

 The plugin takes two arguments:

  - `mofka-protocol` : which is specified while creating the mofka server, for instance `na+sm`
- - `ssg-file` : which is the path to the ssg file created while seting up the mofka server, here `mofka.ssg`
+ - `group-file` : which is the path to the group file created while seting up the mofka server, here `mofka.json`

 ## Launch the Dask workers with the Mofka plugin:

-`dask worker --scheduler-file=scheduler.json --preload plugins/MofkaWorkerPlugin.py --mofka-protocol=na+sm --ssg-file=mofka.ssg`
+`dask worker --scheduler-file=scheduler.json --preload plugins/MofkaWorkerPlugin.py --mofka-protocol=na+sm --group-file=mofka.json`

 ## Lauch the Dask Client:

-`python producer.py  --scheduler-file=scheduler.json --mofka-protocol=na+sm --ssg-file=mofka.ssg`
+`python producer.py  --scheduler-file=scheduler.json --mofka-protocol=na+sm --group-file=mofka.json`

 In this example we both have Dask Client and Mofka producer in the same script to showcase the fist coupling possibility.

 ## Launch a Mofka Consumer:

-`python consumer.py --mofka-protocol=na+sm --ssg-file=mofka.ssg`
+`python consumer.py --mofka-protocol=na+sm --group-file=mofka.json`

 This consumer only pocesses data pushed from the plugins.